 Here is other snowflake videos.
 And here is some GIF animations that i assembled from series of still photos: snowflake melting and sublimating processes (these animation files are really big, and i do not included them in article).

 Also, here is vectorized snowflake photos in EPS / SVG formats, and high resolution PNG, rasterized from vectors.
 For now, only two photos vectorized, but i like how they turns out, and planned to add more vector files.

 If you are interested in snowflake photography, i recommend to view also:

 • Biography and work of Wilson Bentley, pioneer of snowflake photography;

-• Don Komarechka, canadian based professional photographer, who recently published great book about his methods of snowflake photography, physics of ice crystals formation and many other interesting topics:
+• Don Komarechka, canadian based professional photographer, who recently published excellent book about his way of snowflake photography, physics of ice crystals formation and many other interesting topics:

-• SnowCrystals.com, created by Kenneth G. Libbrecht - great resource about snowflake physics and photography.
-I especially recommend section about snowflake classification with photo examples of each type: A Guide to Snowflakes.
+• SnowCrystals.com, created by Kenneth G. Libbrecht, American professor of physics - great resource about snowflake physics and photography.
+I especially recommend section about snowflake classification with photo examples of each type: Guide to Snowflakes.
 Also, Kenneth's fantastic snowflake collection available on Flickr.
 I especially recommend his album Designer Snowflakes with amazing and extremely beautiful crystals, artifically grown in laboratory.

-• And snowflake albums of excellent photographers on flickr:
+• And snowflake albums of other excellent photographers on Flickr:

 • Mark Cassino